 The professors at Butler love to teach and our size offers a unique opportunity to work closely with students in small classes and pursue research with the facilities of a large university.

 At every level of education, there is discussion about the importance of small class sizes.
 Butler is no exception.
-Our average class has twenty students, and we have an 11:1 student to faculty ratio.
+Our average class has twenty students, and we have an 12:1 student to faculty ratio.
 So why is this valuable?
-The best response comes from one of our own faculty members, Marshall Gregory, the Harry Ice Professor-English, liberal education, and pedagogy.
-He believes there are six key reasons why smaller is better.

 When a professor cannot make eye contact with a student, the student can "hide" within the crowd.
 When they hide, they are not concentrating on the task at hand.
 When professors and students can make eye contact, students feel connected to classroom events and supported in their learning, both of which make learning more enjoyable and more productive.